lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 This section addresses the reviewer concern that §2.13 only covers high-acceleration Solar System regimes (planetary orbits), while the "real danger zone" for MOND-like theories is the low-acceleration regime (wide binaries, Oort cloud) where $g < g^\dagger$.

+**Important theoretical note:** This section presents two possible responses to the low-g regime.
+Neither is derived from first principles—we present both honestly and identify the theoretical ambiguity this exposes.

 ### SI §26.1.
 The Low-Acceleration Regime

 **Critical separation:** The separation at which the internal gravitational acceleration of a wide binary equals $g^\dagger$ is: